 - Celtic domination at greatest extent - 237BC

-The following text is contained within the Map of the Roman Empire and Celtic Lands
+Interactive Map of the Roman Empire and Celtic Lands - K.S.
+2

 475BC The people of Rome and their allies (the Latin League) overthrew their Etruscan rulers.
 After the Gallic attack on Rome the city was gradually rebuilt to become one of the largest in Italy.
 BY 338 BC the Romans ruled the Latin League with absolute power.
 From 300-280BC the Romans mastered their local enemies: the Etruscans, Samnites and the Gauls of North of Italy (Po Valley).

 The Greek cities in the south of Italy concerned at the power of Rome sent their champion Pyrrhus against her.
 He won several battles but he eventually left to fight in other wars and with his final defeat in 275BC the Romans were masters of all of Italy.

 279BC The Gauls advanced into Macedonia, Greece and Thrace.
 They were soon forced out of each of these countries but remained in Thrace until the end of the century.
 From Thrace three Gallic tribes advance into Anatolia and formed a new kingdom called Gallatia.

 264-241BC The Romans went to war with Carthage and built a strong navy.
 They finally defeated Carthage in 241 BC and gained control of the island of Sicily and later the islands of Corsica and Sardinia.